bentomhall/nih-system/monsters/Creatures.md

 **Actions**

 **_Beak_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 6 (1d8 + 2) slashing damage.

-An **axe beak** is a tall flightless bird with strong legs and a heavy, wedge-shaped beak.
-It has a nasty disposition and tends to attack any unfamiliar creature that wanders too close.

 #### Baboon